matuteiglesias/journal/content/Teaching/2024-02-16_Enhanced_Course_Outline_for_DPI-663.md

 - Summarized insights from Google's Project Aristotle on team dynamics, emphasizing psychological safety and group norms.
 - Outlined strategies to improve team effectiveness using findings from Project Aristotle.
 - Introduced a course on transforming meetings using design thinking to enhance effectiveness.
-- Outlined a course focused on enhancing team dynamics and public [[communication]].
+- Outlined a course focused on enhancing team dynamics and public communication.
 - Detailed a class overview on clients and project scoping, emphasizing human-centered design and lean startup principles.

 ### Achievements